ad-astra-video/livepeer-app-pipelines/README.md

 See the readmes in each folder to setup and run the sample applications.

+Payment for compute is based on time the request takes to complete.

-Some things you will need for both:
+Some things you will need:
-- Docker image that contains the generic pipeline code: `docker pull adastravideo/go-livepeer:dynamic-capabilities-3`
+- Docker image that contains the generic pipeline code: `docker pull livepeer/go-livepeer:latest`
-  - Link to the repo and branch used to build the docker image https://github.com/ad-astra-video/go-livepeer/tree/av-livepeer-external-capabilities
-- If want to run with payments need an eth address with a deposit and reserve available to sign messages in browser or run the gateway (see image-gen sample app docker compose).
+- If want to run with payments need an eth address with a deposit and reserve on chain (https://docs.livepeer.org/gateways/guides/fund-gateway)

-  - Will add a simple backend api to run the eth signer on a server soon
-  - See docs on funding a Gateway ethereum account https://docs.livepeer.org/gateways/guides/fund-gateway
+## Below is POSTPONED to future release in go-livepeer
 Notes on interacting with Orchestrator
 - Payment is based on time used in seconds including upload/download from the worker
 - The orchestrator needs to run behind a reverse proxy (like Caddy) to handle the cross-origin security concerns of the browser.